Grim-es/shotariya/README.md

 2. After the installation, you can find a panel called pmxarm_tool on the left of the 3D view

 ### Fixing an armature
+1. Select the armature
-1. Go to the pmxarm_tool panel
+2. Go to the pmxarm_tool panel
-2. Press 'Press to Fix' button
+3. Press "Press to Fix" button

 License
 ----------